 Plan a Career Change

 Whether you’re sticking with your current profession or trying something new, you’ll want a concrete idea of what you’re going to do next.
 Digital marketing is one viable option for people who are newly self-employed.
 With plenty of training courses and professional tools available online, it really is a job you can do from any location.
-As a digital marketer, you can analyse current trends, research new marketing methods, and see how many users are searching for specific topics all with only a laptop and an internet connection.
+As a digital marketer, you can analyse current trends and research new marketing methods all with only a laptop and an internet connection.
 Furthermore, the industry has so many specialties that you’re sure to discover a role that suits your skills and interests.

 Of course, digital marketing isn’t the only industry that offers an alternative to a 9-to-5 lifestyle.
 Online counsellors, academic tutors, website designers, tech support advisers, and accountants are just some of the careers that allow you to work flexible hours and choose your own location.